-In 1935, the federal government selected the St. Louis riverfront as the site for a new national monument honoring the pioneers who explored the American West.
-After a nationwide competition in 1947, architect Eero Saarinen’s design for a giant stainless steel arch was chosen as the winning design.
+In 1935, the federal government selected the St. Louis riverfront as the site for a new national monument, honoring the pioneers who explored the American West.
+This spurred a nationwide competition in 1947, won by architect Eero Saarinen for his design of a giant stainless steel arch.
 Construction on the Arch began in 1963 and was completed in 1965.
-Since it opened, the Arch has been one of St. Louis’ most popular attractions with millions of people visiting every year.
+Today, St. Louis' Gateway Arch is, arguably, the most popular city attraction, with millions of people visiting it every year.

 As the country's tallest monument, the Gateway Arch sits at 630 feet tall.
 It is also 630 feet wide at its base and weighs more than 43,000 tons.
-The Arch may be heavy, but it moves.
-It was designed to sway with the wind.
-It moves up to an inch in a 20 mile per hour wind and can sway up to 18 inches if the winds hit 150 miles per hour.
-There are 1,076 stairs going up each leg of the Arch, but the tram system carries most visitors to the top (unless, of course, you want a good workout).
+The Arch may be heavy, but it was designed to sway with the wind.
+It moves up to an inch in a 20-mile-per-hour wind and can sway up to 18 inches if the winds hit 150 miles-per-hour.
+There are 1,076 stairs going up each leg of the Arch, but the tram system carries most of the visitors to the top (unless, of course, you want a good workout).

-There's nothing quite like the ride to the top of the Arch.
-Some visitors can't stomach four minutes in one of its tiny trams, but for those who can, the trip is certainly worthwhile.
-During the ride up, you'll see the inner workings of the monument and get a sense of how it was built.
-Once at the top, there are 16 windows on each side that offer incredible views of St. Louis, the Mississippi River and the Metro East from one of the Arch's 16 windows.
-And if you’ve already been to the top during the day, it’s worth making the trip again at night to see the city lights.
+Some visitors can't stomach the four-minute ride to the top in one of the Arch's tiny trams.
+But for those who can, there's nothing quite like it.
+During the ride, you'll see the inner workings and structural supports of the monument, getting a sense of how it was built.
+Once on top, take in the views of St. Louis, the Mississippi River, and the Metro East from one of the Arch's 16 windows.
+And if you’ve already seen this site during the day, make the trip again at night to revel in the city lights.

 Location and Hours

 The Gateway Arch and Museum of Westward Expansion are located in downtown St. Louis on the Mississippi Riverfront.
 Both are open from daily 9 a.m. to 6 p.m., with expanded hours from 8 a.m. to 10 p.m. between Memorial Day and Labor Day.
-The Old Courthouse is open from 8 a.m. to 4:30 p.m. each day, except Thanksgiving, Christmas and New Year’s Day.
+The Old Courthouse just across the street is open from 8 a.m. to 4:30 p.m. each day, except Thanksgiving, Christmas, and New Year’s Day.